-Landailyn CPR is a Fort Worth, Texas based family owned and operated business.
-We base our business on the same principles our ancestors did; honesty, integrity and the best possible digital photo restoration, anywhere!
+At Landailyn CPR, we base our business on the same principles our ancestors did; honesty, integrity and the best possible digital photo restoration, retouching and research services anywhere!

 At Landailyn, we do high end digital photo and document restoration services and preservation education.
 By digital, we mean that we 1) don’t take a traditional photograph of the original and work on the negative and 2) we never work on the original.
 We are not trained original media conservators and therefore would never endanger your original.
-When you bring us your original photograph we use a flatbed scanner to make a high resolution copy to work on.
-Your original is then stored here, on the premises, using archival storage methods, and is returned to you, safe, sound and untouched at the end of the project, along with the restored copy on CD.
-We’re not a printer, and therefore might not do your restoration justice.
-With your image on CD, you can make as many copies as you like at the printer of your choice.
+We’re also not printers, and therefore might not do your restoration justice.
+With your digital file or CD, you can make as many copies as you like at the printer of your choice.